 If you say you want to have a baby and you don’t want to have an SHG test because of the pain, then it means that you are not keen on having a baby because the pain you go through in labor is far greater than that of SHG.
 So, the only way you can test the tube integrity of a woman is by SHG.
 Therefore, the SHG test (digital) should be the first test to be done.

 The structure of the womb matters.
 There are people, who have had their wombs accessed in a bad way.
 So if somebody has had D&C at one time and the period becomes irregular and it doesn’t come the way it should come, you would suspect that they have had an abortion at one time and it wasn’t properly done and that womb may have gummed together.
 We call it Asherman’s syndrome.
 Once the womb of a woman is damaged, it will be very difficult for her to get pregnant unless the womb is repaired.

 This is the situation where the entrance of the womb is not receptive to sperm.
-The sperm does not have the ability to fertilize a woman’s egg until the sperm has been giving a PASS by the Cervix.
-Once sperm passes the Cervix, they get capacitated, they become more active to fertilize an egg.
+The sperm does not have the ability to fertilize a woman’s egg until the sperm has been given a PASS by the Cervix.
+Once sperm passes the Cervix, they get capacitated, and they become more active to fertilize an egg.
 Some women have normal Cervix.
-They receive there husband’s sperm without any difficulty.
+They receive their husband’s sperm without any difficulty.
 While the Cervix of other women is very hostile, they do not accept any sperm.
 They kill sperm at the entrance.
 This is one of the reasons women go for assisted fertility (IVF).
-Before a woman with a hostile Cervix gets, pregnant, the Cervix will need to be by-passed.
+Before a woman with a hostile Cervix gets, pregnant, the Cervix will need to be bypassed.